xrplevm/docs.xrplevm.org/docs/evm-sidechain/axelar-interchain-transfer.md

 - **Axelar Multisig Account**: The Axelar Multisig account is the account that is responsible for submitting the message to the Axelar network (from XRPL Ledger).
 - **Axelar Amplifier Gateway**: The Axelar Amplifier Gateway is the smart contract which communicates with the Axelar network, enabling the message passing functionality.
 - **ITS contracts**: The ITS contracts are the smart contracts which are responsible for the interchain token transfer functionality.
 You can find the ITS contracts on the [Axelar Developer Hub](https://docs.axelar.dev/dev/send-tokens/interchain-tokens/intro/).
-- **XRPL EVM Sidechain**: The XRPL EVM Sidechain is the destination for the message, which corresponds to the XRPL EVM Sidechain.
+- **XRPL EVM Sidechain**: The XRPL EVM Sidechain is the destination for the message.
-- **XRPL Ledger**: The XRPL Ledger is the source of the message, which corresponds to the XRPL Ledger.
+- **XRPL Ledger**: The XRPL Ledger is the source of the message.

 ## Examples